AntonTerekhov/OrientDB-PHP/readme.markdown

     phpunit Tests/

 ## Function list ##

+Some functions requires to be already connected to OrientDB server (using `connect()`) or to have database opened (using `DBOpen()`).
+This can be referenced at [protocol description](http://code.google.com/p/orient/wiki/NetworkBinaryProtocol#Operation_types).
+If sequence is wrong - exception `OrientDBWrongCommandException` will be thrown and no interaction with server will be made.

 ### Create a new instance of OrientDB class ###

     $db = new OrientDB(string $host, int $port[, int $connectTimeout]);